How to Get Perfect Sear Marks

 Get your grill hot.
 Preheat your grill for at least 15 minutes on high with the lid closed.

 Turn your meat or vegetables one quarter turn, or 45 degrees.
 Use the center of the meat or vegetable as the axis point.
 This will help your cross hatch align.
-Let sear for a few minutes.
-This step won’t be as long as your first, because your food is already hot and partially seared.
-If unsure again, you can check under one corner with your spatula to see if your cross hatch marks are solid.
-Then flip.
+Let sear for a few additional minutes.
+This step won’t be as long as the first, because your food.

 Now flip to finish the cook.
 You can repeat the process to create sear marks on the the other side.
 But, be careful not to overcook.

 Suggested for this How-to